 Indoor lighting spaces with ceilings 25 feet or more are defined as “high-bay” lighting.
 Most of the electricity used during operation goes to these types of light fixtures.
 Most of the time we find businesses that are using these fixtures are wasting large amounts of electricity due to outdated technology.

-With LED lighting saving an average of 60% of lighting efficiency costs overnight, any warehouse that takes advantage of an LED Lighting upgrade will see a decrease cost in their electric bill each month.
+With LED lighting saving an average of 60% of lighting efficiency costs overnight, any warehouse that takes advantage of an LED Lighting upgrade will see a decreased cost in their electric bill each month.
 Upgrading your businesses and warehouses will make a huge impact on your overhead costs immediately.

 Lighting is an important aspect that any warehouse owner must not underestimate.
 Most warehouses use either linear fluorescent or metal halide lights.
-Not only do LED lights help save lighting costs, but LED lighting upgrades have several other benefits.
+Not only do LED lights help save lighting costs, but LED lighting upgrades to have several other benefits.

 TOP 5 Benefits of LED Warehouse Lighting: